 The exterior of the foundation wall are coated with damp proofing or water proofing, usually bitumen (tar).

 New homes have fully insulated basements.
-Older homes came with uninsulated basements, or only insulaton above grade.
+Older homes came with uninsulated basements, or just insulaton above grade.
 Year round average soil temperatures below grade for Edmonton are 5C.
-Bare concrete is a poor insulator, insulating basement walls below grade will save energy, given that the basement is inside the building envelope.
+Bare concrete is a poor insulator, insulating basement walls below grade will save energy if a basement is inside the building envelope.
 As insulating basements is easy to do, most older homes have insulated basements by now as well.